minborg/eventloop/README.md

 ```

 # Legacy
 Old code that just instantiates an implementing class can co-exist and continue to work.
-The `VanillaEventLoop` shown hereunder is just a facade that delegates to an implementation obtained from a component.
+The (would be `@Depricated`) `VanillaEventLoop` shown hereunder is just a facade that delegates to an implementation obtained from a component.

 ```java
 public final class LegacyMain {